GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/creating-an-api-gateway/en.md

 </div>

-## Step by step description of the GraphQL query
+## Step by step: creating the GraphQL query

-Here is the description of how the GraphQL query works.
+Below is the detailed analysis of how the query works.

 The endpoint to connect to can be dynamically generated, in this case using `_sprintf`: